ida/servile/README.md

 3. A JSON-file of same name: Answer with content-type JSON.

-4. A directory of same name: Add '/index' to the requested path and proceede from point 1.
+4. A directory of same name: Add '/index' to the requested path and proceed from point 1.